practice, which means we have doctors completing their training to

 In February 2020, the government announced a drive to recruit an additional 6000 GPs by 2024.
 However, as of 2023, there are two thousand+ fewer full-time GPs compared to 2015.
 (1)

-HIYOS has been involved in teaching for many years, and in 2021, HIYOS began the application process of becoming a training practice for GPs.
+HIYOS has been involved in teaching for many years, and in 2021, it began the application process of becoming a training practice for GPs.
 This involved our GPs learning to become postgraduate trainers, and the surgery making adaptations to becoming a postgraduate training environment.

-What should you expect if you see a GP trainee?
+What you should expect if you see a GP trainee

-You should expect the same care as seeing one of your regular GPs!
+You should still expect the same care as seeing one of your regular GPs!
 This includes any investigations/management that your case requires.